HtwoO/computing.note/Debian.rst

     reportbug_version "7.5.3~deb10u1"
     mode standard
     ui text
-    email "zcat1@exmaple.net"
+    email "zcat1@example.net"
     offline
     smtphost "smtp.gmail.com"
     smtptls

-With proper setting in the above config file, you can not send bug reports with the following command, replace ``<package>`` with actual package name (on your system). ``reportbug`` will collect informations about the package in question.
+With proper setting in the above config file, you can then send bug reports with the following command, replace ``<package>`` with actual package name (on your system). ``reportbug`` will collect informations about the package in question.

 >>> reportbug --no-query-bts --quiet --severity=normal --subject=none \
     --tag=none --template --list-cc none <package>